pinecone-io/pinecone-ts-client/guides/data-operations/namespaces.md

 # Namespaces

-Namespaces allow you to partition vectors within an index.
+Namespaces allow you to partition documents or vectors within an index.
 This is useful for organizing different types of data, implementing multitenancy, or isolating test data from production data.

 For more information, see [Manage namespaces](https://docs.pinecone.io/guides/manage-data/manage-namespaces).